YSJ-yang/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 I am a PhD Candidate in Economics at the University of Chicago.
-My research focuses on macroeconomics, innovation, and industrial organization.
+My research focuses on macroeconomics/growth, innovation, and industrial organization.

 I will be on the job market during the 2024–25 academic year.
 {style="text-align: justify;"}